robertfasano/emergent/docs/source/examples.rst

 ---------------
 A full example for a simple network can be found in emergent/examples/basic.py.
 In this example, a single Control node oversees two Device nodes, one with inputs 'X' and 'Y' and another with input 'Z'.
 Take a moment to look through the code required to initialize the network.

-You can start EMERGENT with this network by navigating to the emergent directory in the command line and running
+You can start EMERGENT with this network by navigating to the emergent/examples/basic directory in the command line and running

 .. code-block :: python

    ipython
-   %run examples/basic
+   %run main

 Accessing node attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~